Home » Sides » Gordon Ramsay Cranberry Sauce-Shortcut Recipe

 Gordon Ramsay Cranberry Sauce

-I also swapped out the Port wine in the original recipe for sweet apple cider, making the sauce even sweeter and more delicate.
-The combination is balanced and quite lovely.
-Perfect for serving at Thanksgiving or your Christmas dinner.
+I also swapped the Port wine for sweet apple cider, making the sauce even sweeter and more delicate.

 How to Make Gordon Ramsay’s Cranberry Sauce

-Adapted from Gordon Ramsay’s Caramelised Cranberry Sauce Recipe
+This homemade cranberry sauce was adapted from Gordon Ramsay’s Caramelised Cranberry Sauce Recipe.

 How to make Gordon Ramsay's Cranberry Sauce